-Humans, as consumers, are naturally inclined to reinforcements especially those that enhance the overall experience.
-Although this is mostly apparent on thank you pages, there are many other ways to integrate positive reinforcement.
+Humans, as consumers, are naturally inclined to reinforcements, especially those that enhance the overall experience.
+Although this is most apparent on thank you pages, there are many other ways to integrate positive reinforcement.

-Examples of positive reinforcements are free recipes, consultant referral, etc. Anything that can make the buyer happy can be considered as positive reinforcement.
+Examples of positive reinforcements are free recipes, consultant referrals, etc. Anything that can make the buyer happy can be considered as positive reinforcement.

 Appeal to emotion

 Consumers are emotional buyers.
 Well, the majority of us.
-Affecting the people’s emotion can be done through highlighting the happy customers on your design.
-It is important that you make the buyer feel proud of his purchase.
+Affecting people’s emotions can be done by highlighting happy customers on your design.
+It would be best if you made the buyer feel proud of his purchase.

-Community bias applies here wherein the norms of community is central to making all the members feel safe and comfortable.
-The shared agenda makes people feel that they belong, they are important, and thus enhancing confidence.
+Community bias applies here wherein community norms are central to making all the members feel safe and comfortable.
+The shared agenda makes people feel that they belong, they are important, thus enhancing confidence.

 Publish clear information